 Knowing what you want from the analysis will help you focus on the right performance behaviors.

 For example, say you want to improve your customer satisfaction scores.
 You should concentrate on examining relevant metrics.
 These might include customer satisfaction survey scores and employee performance metrics in the customer service team.
-You’ll also review current customer service training offerings to see whether they support the improvements you want.
+You should also review current customer service training offerings to see whether they support the improvements you want.

 2. Identify current and future skill needs

 Once you know why you’re performing the analysis and what you hope to achieve, it’s time to take inventory of existing skills.
 What relevant skills does your team possess now?
 And what skills will they need to achieve your future goals?
+This helps you spot small gaps early, before they accumulate and impact performance.

 Here are some ways to gather information for skill analysis.